 - Great for getting the bait further out, setting depth, and easier to see than cork or bopper

 - Make sure to use biodegradable balloons, with bright colors

-- Can be tied using a rubber band, slip knot, or a balloon to line tool
+- Can be tied using a rubber band, slip knot, or a balloon to line the tool

 - Great for mackerel, Billfish, Tuna, Cobia, and many more

 - Most of the setup is on the mainline

 - Start with a stop knot, then add float, weight, swivel then a short leader down to hook